 First Citizens Bank is a national bank headquartered in Raleigh, North Carolina, that has been providing financial solutions to consumers and businesses for over 100 years.
 Along with First Citizens Bank’s business banking options, the bank has an entire suite of small business loans to address diverse funding needs that business owners might face.
+These loans include:

-One of the First Citizens Bank business loans you’ll have as an option from this bank is an SBA 7(a) loan.
+One of the First Citizens Bank business loans you’ll have as an option is an SBA 7(a) loan.
 Because they’re able to address a wide variety of use cases, SBA 7(a) loans are the most popular kind of SBA loans available.
 And because First Citizens Bank is part of the SBA Preferred Lender Program, they’ll be able to fund qualifying business owners more efficiently.

-Just like any other SBA 7(a) lender, First Citizens Bank will be able to fund SBA 7(a) loans ranging from $50,000 to $5,000,000 with terms as long as 25 years.
+Just like any other SBA 7(a) lender, First Citizens Bank will be able to fund SBA 7(a) loans ranging from $50,000 to $5 million with terms as long as 25 years.
 That said, you’ll still have to qualify for an SBA 7(a) loan based on what First Citizens Banks refers to as “normal credit approval,” which could be a pretty involved and selective process, especially because SBA loans are particularly document-heavy and difficult to qualify for.

 That said, First Citizens Bank SBA 7(a) loans are only available in select areas within the following 16 states:

-Be sure to double check that First Citizens Bank offers these business loans in your area before you sink time into completing the application for one.
+Be sure to double-check that First Citizens Bank offers these business loans in your area before you sink time into completing the application for one.

 Another type of SBA loan available through First Citizens Bank is the SBA 504 loan.
 These SBA loans are available for qualifying businesses that need capital to invest in the following big-ticket expenses:

 First Citizens Bank’s status as a Preferred SBA Lender is also applicable for this form of SBA funding, so you’ll still be able to the same efficiency should you decide to go for this First Citizens Bank business loan option.
-As with any SBA 504 loan provider, First Citizens Bank is able to provide SBA 504 loans that can finance up to 90% of a project or investment, totaling up to $6,000,000 in loan amount.
+As with any SBA 504 loan provider, First Citizens Bank is able to provide SBA 504 loans that can finance up to 90% of a project or investment, totaling up to $6 million in loan amount.
 Plus, these loans can carry repayment terms of up to 20 years, which will make paying them back that much more affordable.

-A third option within your First Citizens Bank business loans choices are their straightforward term loans.
 A term loan—especially one from a bank lender like First Citizens Bank—is pretty much the most traditional form of business funding you can access.
 In fact, it’s probably what you imagine when you imagine a business loan—a lump sum of capital that you’ll repay, plus interest, on a monthly basis.

 Because bank term loans are most often able to offer the best rates on the market, a term loan from First Citizens Bank will likely be one of your more affordable options if you’re able to qualify for one.

-Unfortunately, though, that is one big “if.”
-Unless you’re highly qualified—with at least two years in business and a personal credit score of at least 700—and you have a pre-existing relationship with the bank, bank term loans are nearly impossible for small businesses to qualify for.
+However, unless you’re highly qualified—with at least two years in business and a personal credit score of at least 700—and you have a pre-existing relationship with the bank, bank term loans are nearly impossible for small businesses to qualify for.